Electronic Press Kit

 Photo credit: Rick Nickerson

-John Mortensen is a leader in the international revival of historic improvisation.
-He is a Fulbright Global Scholar, author of The Pianist’s Guide to Historic Improvisation and Improvising Fugue, and Professor of Piano at Cedarville University.
+John Mortensen is a leader in the international revival of historical improvisation.
+He is a Fulbright Global Scholar, author of Improvising Fugue and The Pianist’s Guide to Historic Improvisation, and a Steinway Artist.

-He is the author of The Pianist’s Guide to Historic Improvisation (Oxford University Press, 2020), the world’s best-selling book in the field of historic keyboard improvisation, now in use as a course text at many leading conservatories.
-His newest book, forthcoming this year, is Improvising Fugue.
+He is the author of The Pianist’s Guide to Historic Improvisation (Oxford University Press, 2020), the world’s most widely-used book in the field of historic keyboard improvisation, now a course text at many leading conservatories.
+His newest book, Improvising Fugue: A Method for Keyboard Artists (Oxford University Press, 2023) became a #1 Best Seller in the Music Books category on Amazon three months before its publication date.

 In 2017 he was selected as a Fulbright Specialist by the US Department of State to serve as an international artistic ambassador on behalf of the American people.
 In 2018 he toured Europe for three months, performing and teaching improvised music at conservatories across the continent.